gradlab/lsarp_gwas/README.md

 A panel of reference genomes representing several lineages of _S. aureus_ is available in the `reference/s_aureus` directory.
 They are named using a standardized naming scheme, so if for example you would like to use `s_aureus_MW2_chromosome.fasta` as the reference, the pipeline will recognize output file names with `MW2_chromosome` in the name.
 The test run uses the TCH1516_chromosome as the reference, which is a USA300 strain.

 If you aren't sure which single reference genome you want to use, you can take the output of significant unitigs mapped to the whole panel (`unitig_significance_annotated.txt`) and check which reference was chosen for the most significant unitigs using `find_closest_reference_sig_unitigs.R`.

+## Alternate versions of the pipeline

+If you already have a phylogeny for the samples in your dataset, you can skip a few steps in the pipeline.
+To use this version of the pipeline, copy the Snakefile in the `alternate_snakefile` directory to the main directory and edit the variable "TREE_FILE" at the top.